 Founded in 1965, Petco Health and Wellness Company, Inc. ("Petco", the "Company", "we", "our" and "us") is a category-defining health and wellness company focused on improving the lives of pets, pet parents, and our own partners.
 We have consistently set new standards in pet care while delivering comprehensive pet wellness products, services and solutions, and creating communities that deepen the pet-pet parent bond.
-In recent years, we have transformed our business from a successful yet traditional retailer to a disruptive, fully integrated, omnichannel provider of holistic pet health and wellness offerings, including premium products, services and veterinary care.
-Through our integrated ecosystem, we provide our over 24 million total active customers with a comprehensive offering of differentiated products and services to fulfill their pets' health and wellness needs through our more than 1,500 pet care centers in the U.S., Mexico, and Puerto Rico including a growing network of more than 200 in-store veterinary hospitals, our digital channel and our flexible fulfillment options.
+In recent years, we have transformed our business from a successful yet traditional retailer to a disruptive, fully integrated, omnichannel provider of holistic pet health and wellness offerings, including premium products, services, and veterinary care.
+Through our integrated ecosystem, we provide our over 24 million total active customers with a comprehensive offering of differentiated products and services to fulfill their pets' health and wellness needs through our more than 1,500 pet care centers in the U.S., Mexico, and Puerto Rico, including a growing network of more than 200 in-store veterinary hospitals, our digital channel, and our flexible fulfillment options.

-Our multichannel, go-to-market strategy integrates our strong digital assets with our nationwide physical footprint to meet the needs of pet parents who are looking for a single source for all their pet's needs.
+Our multicategory, go-to-market strategy integrates our strong digital assets with our nationwide physical footprint to meet the needs of pet parents who are looking for a single source for all their pet's needs.
 Our e-commerce site and personalized mobile app serve as hubs for pet parents to manage their pets' health, wellness, and merchandise needs, while enabling them to shop wherever, whenever, and however they want.
 By leveraging our extensive physical network of pet care centers, we are able to offer our comprehensive product and service offering in a localized manner with a meaningful last-mile advantage over much of our competition.
 The full value of our health and wellness ecosystem is realized for customers through our Vital Care membership program.
 From the nutrition and supplies pets need each day, to the services that keep them at optimal health, Vital Care makes it easier and more affordable for pet parents to care for their pet's whole health all in one place.
+Vital Care memberships are at the top of our integrated loyalty programs, followed by our perks program that provides rewards for frequent purchasing and our Pals Rewards loyalty program.

 We strive to be a truly unique company, one that is saving and improving millions of pet lives and tangibly improving the lives of pet parents and the partners who work for us, while at the same time executing our differentiated strategy with excellence.
-In tandem with Petco Love (formerly the Petco Foundation), an independent nonprofit organization, we work with and support thousands of local animal welfare groups across the country and, through instore adoption events, we have helped find homes for more than 6.5 million animals.
+In tandem with Petco Love (formerly the Petco Foundation), an independent nonprofit organization, we work with and support thousands of local animal welfare groups across the country and, through in-store adoption events, we have helped find homes for more than 6.6 million animals.

-Macroeconomic factors, including the prolonged COVID-19 pandemic, inflationary pressures, global supply chain constraints and global economic and geopolitical developments, have varying impacts on our results of operations that are difficult to isolate and quantify.
+Macroeconomic factors, including the prolonged COVID-19 pandemic, inflationary pressures, supply chain constraints and global economic and geopolitical developments, have varying impacts on our results of operations that are difficult to isolate and quantify.
 We cannot predict the duration or ultimate severity of these macroeconomic factors or the ultimate impact on the broader economy or our operations and liquidity.
 Please refer to the risk factors referred to in Part II, Item 1A, "Risk Factors" of this Form 10-Q.